 You need to define and find your ideal customer, find and understand their world view, and related to your product what are their dreams and desires?
 It's your job to find that ideal customer, to get under their skin and make them real to you.
-Who are they?
-What do they really want, really need?
-What do they secretly fear, and how does that inform their worldview?
 Find a way to talk to them directly, in their language and move from telling to correspondence that also goes a long way to delivering value.